Moth Orchids - Phalaenopsis

 N. B. - For addressing Mealybugs, scroll to the article's bottom.

 Directly pinpointing yellow leaves is quite hard, due to the many different issues that could be at fault.
-Problems include watering-related abuse, too much or too little light, and fertilisation issues.
+Problems include watering-related abuse, too much or too little light, and fertilisation issues (using a generic 'Houseplant' labelled feed instead of an 'Orchid' labelled product).
 If you'd like to speak to ukhouseplants in regards to this issue, be sure to book a 1-to-1 video call with THE HOUSEPLANT DOCTOR™ for personalised advice.

 Specimens that develop purple or reddened foliage are located in too intense sun.
 Although this isn't too much of a concern, we'd recommend reducing the amount of light slightly, so that the Orchid doesn't develop signs of sun-scorch.